ISO 27001 definition: What is ISO 27001?

 What is an ISMS?

-An ISMS provides a systematic approach to managing information security.
-It consists of policies, procedures and other controls involving people, processes and technology to help organisations protect and manage all their data.
+An ISO 27001 ISMS consists of policies, procedures and other controls involving people, processes and technology.

 ISO 27001 and risk management